user8555/user8555.github.io/_posts/2021-09-23-distributed-logging-apps.md

 title: Applications of distributed log for transactions
 ---

-A Txn log can help if:
+You want to record the complex transaction in a distributed transaction log upfront if:

 1. The txn is expensive or queued up and you want to respond to caller quickly and asynchronously apply it later
 2. You need to record tentative new versions of segments if there is no automatic garbage collection scheme and need the txn coordinator to rollback the txn explicitly
-3. The final-pointer-flip technique cannot be used to make all updates visible externally atomically and consistently.
+3. Shadow paging copy-on-write cannot be used to make all updates visible externally atomically and consistently.
 In this case, the Txn log can be used by a fault tolerant txn coordinator to perform 2 phase commit on the transaction

 ## Moving a record from one partition to another